joeyjurjens/iOS-Mod-Menu-Template-for-Theos/README.md

 Make the changes you want, cd into your project & run this command: '/var/theos/bin/nicify.pl ./'. <br>
 This will create a new .tar file inside the folder, place this in '/var/theos/templates/ios'. <br>

+<b> Changing the menu images </b>

+Inside tweak.xm, you'll setup the menu under the function "setupMenu".
+Here you'll see two options under the menu: menuIcon & menuButton, those require a base64 image string.
+In order to get a base64 string from the image, upload the image here: https://www.browserling.com/tools/image-to-base64

+Images 50x50 are recommended, you can get a sample of my images by copying the standard(in tweak.xm) base64 string & use this website to show the picture: https://base64.guru/converter/decode/image

 <b> Patching a offset without switch: </b>
 ```c
   patchOffset(0x1002DB3C8, 0xC0035FD6);